GPlates/gplates_web_service_doc/README.md

-# gws-examples
+# GPlates Web Service API Reference

+Go to the [Wiki](https://github.com/GPlates/gplates_web_service_doc/wiki) for the API reference.

+# GPlates Web Service Examples

-Examples of how to use the gplates web service
+Examples of how to use the GPlates Web Service

 ## Contents
 Example code showing how to use the gplates web service to get plate reconstructions directly from http requests, using